 NURS 4110 Nursing in Mental Health Care.
 This course focuses on knowledge and skills needed to promote mental wellness, maintain mental health, and care for persons experiencing mental illness across the lifespan.
 Emphasis is placed on cultural competence, human rights, advocacy, altruism, therapeutic communication, interdisciplinary collaboration, milieu management, socioeconomic awareness, holism, and professionalism.
 Clinical emphasis is placed on delivering safe, humanistic high-quality care to individuals, families, groups, communities, and populations experiencing mental illness in a variety of settings.
-Credit for this course requires satisfactory completion of clinical experience Prerequisite: NURS 3000, 3015, 3020, 3115, 3130
+Credit for this course requires satisfactory completion of clinical experience in related health care Prerequisite: NURS 3000, 3015, 3020, 3115, 3130

 NURS 4115 Nursing in Adult Health Care II This senior-level nursing course continues to integrate nursing knowledge and skills mastered in the NURS 3115 course.
 The student will be expected to identify and incorporate health promotion interventions, understand more advanced disease processes, utilize diagnostic and laboratory testing resources, and implement nursing care specific to the patient population being served in the health care environment.
 The focus of this course will be centered on the elderly population.
-Special emphasis is placed on nursing students successfully applying critical reasoning skills both in the classroom and Prerequisite: NURS 3000, 3015, 3020, 3115, 3130 Corequisite: NURS 4130
+Special emphasis is placed on nursing students successfully applying critical reasoning skills both in the classroom and clinical setting.......
+6 s.h.